 The Sonos Five isn't recommended for outdoor use as it has a wired design.

 The Sonos 5 is a sleek mid-size speaker with a simple, rectangular design.
 It has a matte coating and a graphite grille.
 You can either use this speaker horizontally, which gives you stereo audio, or use it vertically for mono audio.
 There's a small status light next to the play/pause button that can be turned off via the app if you prefer.
 This speaker is also available in a black finish.
+Check out the IKEA SYMFONISK Bookshelf if you're looking for a Sonos speaker that can blend in nicely with most home decor.

 The Sonos Five isn't very portable.
 It's larger than the Sonos Move and needs to be plugged into a wall outlet if you want to use it.
 Since it's meant to be used wired, it doesn't have a one-hand carry.